SUMMARY OF RULES FOR CENTRE COMPETITION

 - Track events: An official must be present for the duration of the race.
 The starter must verify that they were satisfied the start of the race was valid.
 For manually recorded times, there must be a minimum of two independent stop watches on 1st place (and if they disagree then the slower of the two times is taken).

-- The results sheet must be signed off on the day by the official concerned.
-Records are listed on our website, placed in Age Manager’s folder and Official’s folder.
+- The results sheet must be signed off on the day by the qualified official present.
+Records will be listed on our website, placed in Age Manager’s folder and announced on the following week as well as notified on our Facebook page.